-An experienced judgment attorney can help you jumpstart the collections process by immediately filing an “abstract of judgment” in the county clerk’s office where the judgment debtor owns certain kinds of property.
+Our Texas judgment collection agency can help you jumpstart the collections process by becoming the appointed receiver and filing an “abstract of judgment” in the county clerk’s office where the judgment debtor owns certain kinds of property.

 Finding out what kinds of property can be used in a recovery of judgment depends on who the debtor is.
 Enforcing a judgment debt against a company is easier than against an individual, since the homestead, along with other types of property like a personal vehicle and clothing, is “exempt” in the State of Texas.

-To find out what property can be used for your recovery of judgment, the Law Offices of Seth Kretzer uses every tool at our disposal as litigators – interrogatories, motion practice, turnover orders and contempt charges if necessary – as part of our judgment recovery services.
+To find out what property can be used for your recovery of judgment, the Law Offices of Kretzer and Volberding P.C. uses every tool at our disposal as litigators – interrogatories for Texas post-judgment discovery, motion practice, turnover orders and contempt charges if necessary – as part of our judgment recovery services.

 After we locate property, we can file an abstract of judgment for you which places a “judgment lien” on the property for enforcement of the judgment debt.
 There is no limit to the number of counties that we can file an abstract of judgment in, and the abstract of judgment and lien last ten years.
 We can also help you renew abstracts of judgments about to expire.

 In some situations, we can help you pursue a “writ of garnishment.”
 A writ of garnishment is particularly useful in situations where the debtor does not have enough real or personal property in Texas to satisfy your judgment against them.
 Accounts subject to a writ of garnishment can include not only bank accounts, but also some investment accounts.

 Recovery of Judgment by an Agent of The Court